Five No Screen Time Options to Stimulate Communication

 Simple Speech Therapy Early Intervention Activity using Eggs

 Crack open the door to engaging speech and language development with our simple yet effective speech therapy early intervention activity using eggs!
-All you need are a dozen plastic eggs and objects small enough to fit in each!
-There is just something about finding mini treasures that delights youngsters between the ages of two and five years old.
-I have used this bag of tricks during the spring/ Easter season and beyond with great success!
+All you need are a dozen plastic eggs and small objects to fit inside each one.
+There’s something magical about finding mini treasures that delights children between the ages of two and five.
+I’ve used this activity during the spring/Easter season and beyond with great success!
 For more winning, speech therapy early intervention activities, head to this post.

 In the world of speech pathology, we often reference: communicative purpose.
 These are the various ways that we express our intentions to connect with others.
 The greatest thing about using this simple activity of filling plastic eggs with treasures, is that you can elicit several purposes for social communication.
 Below is a sample of a speech session from start to finish using eggs filled with objects to tempt communication with young children: